 Work in a clinic.
 As part of your training as a Dental Assisting student, you will get hands-on experience working in the Campus Dental Clinic, providing comfortable, quality dental services to the community.

 Advance your training as an Expanded Function Dental Auxiliary (EFDA).
-An EFDA is an experienced dental assistant with additional training and licensure to perform more complex dental work, such as coronal polishing and fillings, without supervision.
+Experienced dental assistants can return for face-to-face evening courses to earn additional licensure to perform more complex dental work, such as coronal polishing and fillings, without supervision.
 Becoming an EFDA expands the scope of your practice and typically involves an increased salary.